Best Olive Oil

 Main Types of Excellent Olive Oils

-Types of olive oils and their characteristics are defined by the international organizations and by each country’s food regulations.
-The largest international body that defines the olive oil types is The International Olive Council(IOC).
+Types of olive oils and their characteristics are defined by international organizations and each country’s food regulations.
+The International Olive Council (IOC) is the largest international body defining olive oil types.
 Since Artem Oliva also adapts its full production according to IOC standards, the below definitions are according to those norms.

-Virgin olive oils represent the category of olive oils that are extracted with mechanical pressing methods only regardless of the chemical composition and values of the output oil.
-These Virgin olive oils have different sub-categories.
+Virgin olive oils represent the category of olive oils that are extracted with mechanical pressing methods only, regardless of the chemical composition and values of the output oil.
+These virgin olive oils have different sub-categories.
 These sub-categories of virgin olive oils consist of edible and non-edible olive oils.

 The sub-categories of virgin olive oils are extra virgin, virgin, and lampante.
-Extra virgin olive oil and virgin olive oils are edible however lampante is not.
+Extra virgin olive oil and virgin olive oils are edible.
+However, lampante is not.